sandstorm-io/sandstorm/docs/administering/active-directory.md

 ![Screenshot of this step](https://alpha-evgl4wnivwih0k6mzxt3.sandstorm.io/windows-server-ad-config/06.png)

 - Choose "Permit all users to access this relying party" and click "Next".

-    - Note that Sandstorm only counts a user for [billing](for-work.md) purposes if they actually log into Sandstorm during a particular month.

 ![Screenshot of this step](https://alpha-evgl4wnivwih0k6mzxt3.sandstorm.io/windows-server-ad-config/07.png)